 Regenerative Practices: The site operates in harmony with its environment and makes use of environmental technologies.
 The site is built to the highest environmental standards and pursues the nationally accredited LEED Certification for design, construction and operation of high-performance green buildings.
 The site actively runs on the principles of permaculture and develops sustainable architecture and self-maintained horticultural models that derive from natural ecosystems with view to building an increasingly self-sufficient settlement.
 They also practice water conservation, edible landscaping and recycling (up to 75% of the construction waste is recycled).
 Their goal is to revitalize and nurture local natural resources and the community.

 Nature Preservation: The site has 160 acres of natural reserve to benefit nature and the ecosystem.
 They have founded a Turtle Sanctuary to protect turtles from predators and poachers, which is run by local volunteers that were trained by the Mexican government.

-Archaeological Site: A remarkable archaeological find was discovered within the property.
+Archaeological Site: A remarkable archaeological find was discovered within 20 minutes from the property and is available to view via an excursion which you can book through the concierge service.
 The site promotes initiatives that will research and restore this important site.

 - Fire pit

 Infants allowed Under 2 years old

 All reservations are prepaid.
 Once paid, reservations are non-refundable.
 Guests should be aware that if they cancel a reservation they should not turn up and expect their reservation to be upheld.
 However, if guests do cancel, the host holds the payment as credit towards a stay up to one year from the original arrival date.
 Guests can pay a $100 fee to extend that credit for an additional year.

 Be kind to the environment and take care of the surroundings.